madejackson/MillControl/README.md

 ![Landscape Editor](./Assets/pictures/timemode_L.png)

 ##### weight mode
-Alternativly ther is a "weight mode automation".
+Alternativly there is a "weight mode automation".
 A grinde speed will be set in sec/gramms (which is basically also grind duration) and additional some weights.
-The titel of the page can also beedit.
+The titel of the page can also be edit.

 ###### automatic calibration
-If you push the mill button inside the editor (or long pressthe encoder button if there is no mill button) the the calibration will be startet.
+If you push the mill button inside the editor (or long press on the encoder button, if there is no mill button) the calibration will start.

-- in order to start the calibration you should measure the amount of the cup to which you are going to grind the coffee.
+- In order to start the calibration you should measure the amount of the cup to which you are going to grind the coffee.
 This will be used to train the scale.
-- if the calibration is started the mill runs until the button is released ( or if the button is pushed again, e.g. if you have only one button).
+- If the calibration is started the mill runs until the button is released (or if the button is pushed again, e.g. if you have only one button).
 You should grind at least one normal portion.
 More would be more accurate.
-- after that the automatic will ask for the weight which was ground.
-Therefore you will need to measure it, select the weight on the menu and confirm with the encode button.
+- After that the automatic will ask for the weight which was ground.
+Therefore you will need to measure it, select the weight on the menu and confirm with the encoder button.
 - After that the grind-speed will be set automatically

 ###### Portrait mode